natron-io/helm-charts/index.md

-# BlueStone Helm Repository
+# Natron Helm Repository

-You have come to the helm repository of [Natron](https://github.com/natron-io).
+You have come to the helm repository of [Natron Tech GmbH](https://github.com/natrongmbh).
 Please visit the corresponding Github repository, if you have any issues or would like to contribute to the repository.

 ## Add the Natron Helm Repository